 - Divorce is not how it is often shown on the television, online or in newspapers and magazines about celebrity divorces.
 For a start some things don’t exist.
 Things like ‘quickie’ divorces, and ‘common law’ marriage.
 The process for legally ending a marriage

 - or civil partnership will only be reasonably quick if you can both cooperate and agree things.

 - There is one court called the Family Court, which works in different places across England and Wales.
 It deals with divorce cases.
 These are not the same courts where people who are accused of doing something wrong go.

-- The part of the process that ends the marriage or civil partnership is quite straightforward.
-These days it is largely a paper based exercise.
-You are unlikely to have to attend a court hearing if your husband, wife or civil partner agrees to the divorce or dissolution.
+- The part of the process that ends the marriage or civil partnership is usually quite straightforward.
+These days it is done via an online service or on paper.
+You are unlikely to have to attend a court hearing.

 The basics – courts, forms, fees, cost and more

 If you have been separated from your husband, wife or civil partner for a long time, it is possible they have already divorced you or ended your civil partnership and you just don’t know it.
 You can check whether this has happened by asking for a search of the Central Index of Decrees Absolute and Final Orders.
 You will have to pay a fee to get this done.
 For further information about this see: Request for search for divorce decree absolute (Form D440)

 You use the Family Court. if you do your application online, this is called the online court.
 There is no need to send anything in the post.
 If you want to do a paper application, using Form D8, you can find the correct court address at the end of the form.